Ajay80588/TaskManagement/README.md

 3. ORM: Entity Framework
 4. Frontend: React, HTML5, CSS(Tailwind)

-# Task Management Backend (TaskManagementApiV1)
+# Task Management Backend (TaskManagementApiV1 - Choose either of below setup for backend project)

-## Setup
+## Setup if using Microsoft Visual Studio
 1. Clone the repository.
+2. Open project in visual studio.
+3. Open appsettings.json and update the connection string to match your SQL Server configuration.
+4. Please run below command in "Package Manager Console" in Visual Studio
+5. Restore dependencies: `dotnet restore`
+6. Update database: `database update`
+7. Run the project: Normal run using Visual studio which we usually do.
+8. Note: Please run backend project in http only.
+We are using http url in frontend project.

+## Setup if using Visual Studio Code (Cli tool)
+1. Clone the repository.
 2. Navigate to the project directory.
 3. Open appsettings.json and update the connection string to match your SQL Server configuration.
+4. Please run below command in "Terminal" window in Visual Studio Code
-4. Restore dependencies: `dotnet restore`
+5. Restore dependencies: `dotnet restore`
-5. If you are using visual studio code or dotnet CLI for this backend project then install -> `dotnet tool install --global dotnet-ef`
+6. Install dotnet-ef: `dotnet tool install --global dotnet-ef`
-6. Update database: `dotnet ef database update` (if using cli or visual studio code)
+7. Update database: `dotnet ef database update`
-7. Update database: `database update` (if using visual studio)
-8. Run the project: `dotnet run` (if using cli or visual studio code)
+8. Run the project: `dotnet run`
-9. Run the project: Normal run using Visual studio which we usually do.
-10. Note: Please run backend project in http only.
+9. Note: Please run backend project in http only.
 We are using http url in frontend project.

 ## Endpoints
 - `GET /tasks`